itteco/iframely/docs/QA Whitelist Format.md

-## QA Result Tags: `ok` or `reject`
+## QA Result Tags: `allow` or `deny`

 The basic and most important values in tags list are:
- - `"ok"` - means the domain-protocol is whitelisted
+ - `"allow"` - means the domain-protocol is whitelisted
- - `"reject"` - indicates that domain-protocol does not provide reliable or expected user experience
+ - `"deny"` - indicates that domain-protocol does not provide reliable or expected user experience

+The naming of those tags is analogous to X-FRAME-OPTIONS header.
+Except you, the consumer, are now the one that needs to allow or deny the widget.

 We also give the extra tags that you can programm the user experience upon: